datawire/ambassador-docs/docs/pre-release/tutorials/getting-started.md

 ## 1. Installation

-Quickly install Edge Stack into your cluster.
+We'll start by installing Edge Stack into your cluster.

 **We recommend using Helm** but there are other options below to choose from.